SebastianMaluk/fintual-api/README.md

 - `src/scraper.ts` — Playwright script to log in to Fintual, fetch performance data, and save it as `balance.json`.
 Credentials and goal/account IDs are now loaded from environment variables (see `.env.example`).
 - `src/actual.ts` — Imports data from `balance.json` into Actual Budget using the API.
 All sensitive data and dates are loaded from environment variables.
-- `src/index.ts` — Fintual API client and helpers for direct API access.
+- `src/scheduler.ts` — Scheduler script for daily cron-like execution.
+- `src/job.ts` — (If present) Shared job logic for scheduled runs.
 - `tests/` — Automated and Playwright test specs.
 - `tests-examples/` — Example Playwright tests.
 - `playwright.config.ts` — Playwright configuration.